cschladetsch/RpnConversionAndIntegrator/Readme.md

 * `*` `/` `+` `-` `^` `x`
 * A `double` value represented as a string.

 It is relatively trivial to extend this.
 The code was designed to be readily extensible.
-To find something far more sophisticated (distributed, multi-language, synchronised executable environment with co-routines, see [KAI](https://github.com/cschladetsch/KAI) for C++ or [Pyro](https://github.com/cschladetsch/Pyro) for C#.
+To find something far more sophisticated (distributed, multi-language, synchronised executable environment with co-routines), see [KAI](https://github.com/cschladetsch/KAI) for C++ or [Pyro](https://github.com/cschladetsch/Pyro) for C#.
+Both _KAI_ and _Pyro_ support Unity3d.

+They also have their own REPL consoles and Windows Development environments.
+But we're here about this repo.

+It is intentionally a toy project, but it uses some very advanced approaches and uses around 80 lines of actual C++20 code.

 ## Sample Output